Shasta Ground Sloth

 After study, Yale's Peabody Museum placed the Aden Crater's shasta ground sloth on display in one of its exhibit halls.
 University of Texas at El Paso's Centennial Museum has placed other animals and materials recovered from the fumarole in its archives.
 The Peabody and Centennial collections may eventually yield still more information about the Chihuahuan Desert lands of southwestern New Mexico in the future.

 Not only did Waterhouse contribute significantly to the study of late Ice Age animals and plants in northern Chihuahuan Desert, he became a cultural force in the Southwest and Mexico.
 As Laura Hollingsed, Special Collections, University of Texas at El Paso Library, said in a brief biography, Charles Ewing "Bill" Waterhouse, born in 1905, became an accomplished architect, artist, photographer and jazz musician.
 He left his enduring creative fingerprints across the region as well as in Mexico and the Panama Canal Zone.
 He counted movie actor John Wayne and artist Tom Lea among his friends.
 He invested his legacy in his family.
-His son Russell R. Waterhouse is a well-known artist who lives in Lincoln, New Mexico.
-His great granddaughter, Cara, married to Greg Luffey, who teaches music at the University of Texas at El Paso, played the bassoon in the U. S. Air Force Band.
+His son Russell R. Waterhouse became a well-known artist in Lincoln, New Mexico.
+His great granddaughter, Cara, married Greg Luffey, who taught music at the University of Texas at El Paso and played the bassoon in the U. S. Air Force Band.

 My thanks to Greg Luffey, Laura Hollingsed and Yvette Delgado, all of UTEP, for providing information and photos for this article.